Theta bases and log Gromov-Witten invariants of cluster varieties: Introduction

 Cluster varieties were defined in \cite{FG1}, giving geometric meaning to the cluster algebras of \cite{FZ}.
 Some examples of cluster varieties include Grassmannians \cite{ScottGCA} and other partial flag varieties \cite{GLS}, double Bruhat cells of reductive Lie groups \cite{BFZ}, various moduli of local systems (higher-Teichm\"uller spaces) \cite{FG0}, and all two-dimensional log Calabi-Yau varieties with maximal boundary \cite[\S 5]{GHK3}.
 By \cite[\S 3.2]{GHK3}, compactifications of cluster varieties can always be viewed as log Calabi-Yau orbifolds with maximal boundary, obtained from toric varieties by preforming certain non-toric blowups of hypertori in the boundary, cf. \S \ref{nontoric}. \cite{GHKK} constructed canonical theta bases on cluster varieties, and in the process settled many long-standing conjectures about cluster algebras.
 We will focus on \textbf{cluster log pairs} $(Y,D)$ as in Definition \ref{clp}.
 These are the log pairs obtained by compactifying ``leaves'' of cluster $\s{X}$-varieties, which in our construction includes the usual symplectic leaves and also entire cluster $\s{X}$-spaces, cf. Remark \ref{fullX}.
 All theta functions of \cite{GHKK} can be recovered from these cases, cf. Remark \ref{AllTheta}.
+This includes the theta functions for log Calabi-Yau surfaces (i.e., Looijenga pairs) as in \cite{GHK1}, cf. Theorem \ref{GHKGHKK}.